Global Health Career Day 2010 Speakers

 Carrie L. Kovarik, MD is an Assistant Professor of Dermatology, Dermatopathology, and Infectious Diseases at the University of Pennsylvania.
 Dr. Kovarik has a special interest in tropical, infectious, and HIV-related dermatology.
 She completed the Gorgas Course in Clinical Tropical Medicine in 2005 and obtained the American Society of Tropical Medicine and Hygiene (ASTMH) Certificate of Knowledge in Clinical Tropical Medicine and Travelers’ Health in 2006.
 Dr. Kovarik is the Head of Dermatology for the Botswana-UPenn Partnership and is the primary dermatology consultant for the Baylor International Pediatrics AIDS Initiative (BIPAI) in Africa.
 Dr. Kovarik has created an African teledermatology consult service (africa.telederm.org) which is a collaborative effort between BIPAI, the American Academy of Dermatology, twelve African countries, and several other institutions.
 Recently, the teledermatology website has been translated into Spanish, and programs are underway to expand teledermatology services in Mexico and Central America.
 Dr. Kovarik has started an initiative in global health in dermatology at the University of Pennsylvania, and she is the Director of the Penn Dermatology Global Health Program.
 Email: firstname.lastname@example.org

-Steve Larson, MD, Assistant Dean, Global Health Programs, University of Pennsylvania School of Medicine
+Steve Larson, MD, Assistant Dean, The Center for Global Health, University of Pennsylvania School of Medicine

 Since 1988 Dr. Larson has immersed himself in the history of Central America and examined the impact of politics, geography, economics and religion on health care.
 He visits frequently and has many personal and professional contacts throughout Mexico, Guatemala, Honduras, Nicaragua, Costa Rica and El Salvador.
 In 1993, Dr. Larson established Frontline Medicine at Penn to help students and residents explore the complex issues facing underserved populations.
 In 1999, with the goal of collaborating with other medical educators nationwide committed to global health, Dr. Larson joined IHMEC, the International Health Medical Education Consortium (now GHEC).
 In 2000, he was elected to its Governing Council.
 Through this relationship, over the past 10 years Dr Larson has been able to identify an expanded range of clinical and research opportunities for Penn medical students.
 Dr. Larson also serves as the faculty advisor for the student-run Global Health Interest Group.